-1. INTRODUCTION
+1. Introduction

 Web applications possess different unique characteristics that make web testing and quality assurance different from its corresponding traditional techniques.
 Web applications can be characterized by the following aspects [5].

-Massive Access of users, the simultaneous access of the users in these applications is part of the essence of this type of systems.
+Massive Access of users.
+The simultaneous access of the users in these applications is part of the essence of this type of systems.
 Web applications provide cross-platform universal access to web resources for the massive user population.
 For the users it should be transparent that these web applications provide this service to other millions of users.

-The difficulty of establishing the causes of the errors, since web applications may be access by millions of users, errors have a big impact.
+The difficulty of establishing the causes of the errors.
+Since web applications may be access by millions of users, errors have a big impact.
 Finding the origin of errors in web applications may be difficult and its recovery time may not be immediate, given the great number of software elements that intervene.

 The integration of diverse software elements for an application in Internet.
 Web users employ different hardware equipments, network connections, operating systems, middleware and web server support.
-In a web application, two main components are always required: the backend and the front-end.
+In a web application, two main components are always required: the backend and the frontend.
 The backend is the software required for an application in Internet to operate.
 Among the most important software found in the backend are: the database servers (MySQL, Oracle, Informix, DB2, among those but important), Web Servers (Apache, Netscape Enterprise Server, Netra of Sun, etc.), and the interface programming languages (HTML, XML, PHP, Servlets-Java, Live - Wire, etc.).
-The front-end is the software required on the part of the client to allow the systems to access the Web Applications.
+The frontend is the software required on the part of the client to allow the systems to access the Web.
 Among the most important software found in the frontend are: Navigators (Explorer, Netscape), which contain plug-in software such as presentations of Macromedia, and languages like JavaScript.

-Diversity of frameworks to develop, to operate and to maintain a Web site, the development of a Web site requires of a great team of people with different profiles and These teams include programmers, graphic designers, usability engineers, backgrounds. specialists in information integration, network experts and database administrators.
+Diversity of frameworks to develop, to operate and to maintain a Web site.
+The development of a Web site requires of a great team of people with different profiles and backgrounds.
+These teams include programmers, graphic designers, usability engineers, specialists in information integration, network experts and database administrators.
 This diversity of personnel profiles makes reliable web applications development difficult and sometimes unpredictable.

 Because of the above characteristics web-based systems tend to evolve rapidly and undergo frequent modifications, due to new technological and commercial opportunities, as well as feedback from the users.
 In consequence web-based systems are very sensitive to errors.
 Most work on web applications has been on making them more powerful, but relatively little has been done to ensure its quality.
 The most important quality attributes demanded by web-based systems are reliability, usability and security.
 Additional important quality attributes are availability, scalability, maintainability and time-to-market [12].
-As with traditional software, verification and validation (V &V) processes have the purpose of checking the quality of the web-based system and revealing non-compliances with the user requirements.
+As with traditional software, verification and validation (V&V) processes have the purpose of checking the quality of the web-based system and revealing non-compliances with the user requirements.
 However, it is clear that quality assurance should not only include verification and validation but also process improvement.
-We consider statistical modeling and related reliability analysis in our previous work [18] as one good candidate for effective web quality assurance.
-This technique help on detecting software errors based on user requirements.
-In this paper we propose the combination the idea of verification & validation process with Personal Software Process (PSP) as improvement process as part of the quality assurance process of a web-based system.
-The methodology provides not only a convenient definition on detection software errors, but also to direct the verification and validation process.
-Structural and thread testing are used to obtain information about the defect density and the mean software fault occurrence in the methodology.
+In this paper we propose a methodology that introduce a V&V + Process improvement process as part of the quality assurance process of a web-based system.
+We consider statistical modeling and related reliability analysis [6] as one good candidate for effective web quality assurance.
+These techniques help on detecting software errors based on user requirements.
+Structural and thread testing are used to obtain information about the defect density and the mean software fault occurrence.

-DOI: 10.5121/cseij.2012.2402